Four Levels of Interaction

 How Do You Repair Harm from Microaggressions?

 If you’ve ever said or heard something offensive and didn’t know what to do, you are not alone.
 It’s one thing to recognize insults.
 It’s another to respond in ways that repair the harm.
-Whether you have done harm, or witnessed harm, what you do next is crucial.
 People may mean well when they say, “I don’t see color.”
 Or “He’s not a typical gay guy.”
 Or “What she is trying to say is…” Many times, they aren’t even aware of how much pain these messages can stimulate.
+It can be shocking to learn that our positive intentions are experienced as painfully racist, homophobic or sexist.

 Internal Family Systems Coaching Support Authentic Communication and Systemic Change